 There you go, those are the 3 Mini Band Wall Exercises that you can do for shoulder health.
-They also help in shoulder injury recovery, but are also good for regular shoulder health.
+They help in shoulder injury recovery but are also good for regular shoulder health.
 Shoulder injuries tend to be very common in people who exercise regularly, predominantly in men.

-Start off really light and make sure that you get the movement correctly.
-Go through around 5 repetitions with light resistance, making sure you get the exercise and movement correctly.
+Start off really light and make sure that you get the movement correct.
+Go through around 5 repetitions with light resistance, making sure you get the exercise and movement correct.

 The mini bands are designed more for leg work, so there is actually quite a bit of resistance.
-I find 5 repetitions are usually sufficient to hit that rotator cuff muscle and target the mid back with each of the exercises.
-And with the last two exercises, we are really targeting those scapular (or shoulder blade) muscles.
+I find 5 repetitions are usually sufficient to hit that rotator cuff muscle and target the mid-back with each of the exercises.
+And with the last two exercises, we are really targeting that scapular (or shoulder blade) muscles.

 Give those 3 Mini Band Wall Exercises for Shoulder Health a go.